 Annan Waste Water Network Improvements

-In early 2020, Scottish Water is due to start a major investment project to improve Annan’s waste water network and help reduce sewer flooding at times of heavy rainfall.
+A major investment project to improve Annan’s waste water network and help reduce sewer flooding at times of heavy rainfall is due to start in late March/ early April 2021.

 Major project will reduce the risk of sewer flooding.
 Image: courtesy of Dumfries and Galloway Council.